-- Revised the language in the policy section from "there are four parts or benefits packages in the medicare program" to "The Medicare program contains four benefit packages" - Updated the definitions table.
+- Revised the language in the policy section from "there are four parts or benefits packages in the medicare program" to "The Medicare program contains four benefit packages" - Updated the definitions table. - Various updates for formatting and clarity.

 Part 1 (Chapters 100 through 900) | Part 2 (Chapters 1000 through 1900) | Part 3 (Examples and Revisions)